This article was scientifically reviewed by Jessica Bucher

 These reports are highly detailed, and while they do use a lot of scientific jargon, they’re easily broken down into layman’s terms so you can understand the specific components.

-The more specialized the test you take, the more detailed your end results will be.
+The more specialized the test you take, the more specific your end results will be.
 Most reports come with a key that explains each factor and how it relates to your DNA.

 Are DNA Results Accurate?